Sorry, you need to enable JavaScript to visit this website.

 Can I make notes on blank paper during the exam?

 You are not allowed to copy a question, or part of it, onto blank paper under any circumstances.
-Copying a question will be considered a breach of examination rules and will be reported to the reports and disqualification panel and your Professional Standards Unit.
+Copying a question will be considered a breach of examination rules and will be reported to the reports and disqualification panel and your professional standards unit.

 What is there preventing candidates taking the exam together and helping each other?

-We expect all candidates to act with integrity and in line with the Code of Ethics, and to complete the exam on their own without helping, or accepting help from, others.
+Candidates must act with integrity and in line with the Code of Ethics, and to complete the exam on their own without helping, or accepting help from, others.
 Candidates sharing information about exam questions and/or answers with another candidate will be deemed to have breached exam rules.
 Candidates are expected to take the exam on their own, except if they are taking it as part of an organised force delivery.

 Can I keep copies of the questions for my own use or to share with others?

-No, making and/or keeping copies of the questions, or any part of the questions, in any format is prohibited.
 The questions remain the intellectual property of the College of Policing and we reserve the right to reuse questions.
 If people keep and share copies of questions it affects the future integrity of exams.
 Candidates can take the exam within a 12-hour window on the exam day.
 If the exam content is shared before a candidate has chance to take the exam, this could lead to them having an unfair advantage and affect the integrity of the exam.
 It is therefore paramount that you do not discuss exam content with anyone after the exam, including comments on social media, as this is likely to provide others with an unfair advantage.

 Discussing the content of questions in any form, including on social media platforms, is prohibited and presents a huge personal risk for that candidate and their future career.
 Any candidate who is suspected of disclosing the content of the exam in any way will be investigated and could have their exam results nullified and/or be banned from entering the exam in future.
-Candidates suspected of keeping or sharing the content of the exam will also be referred to their force’s professional standards Unit.
+Candidates suspected of keeping or sharing the content of the exam will also be referred to their force’s professional standards unit.
 This includes entering into discussions after the exam has finished on social media in public or private forums.

 Exam day